JulianDroske/crloader/README.md

 ---

 # Attention: to use initrd (crloader.gz), you MUST load a generic kernel instead of the one from ChromiumOS.
-To use a ChromiumOS kernel, you may need to unpack them into an ext4 partition, then load /init as init.
+To use a ChromiumOS kernel to boot up, you may need to unpack them into an ext4 partition, then load /init as init.

 ---